 Finally, you’ll reach O’Briens Tower where you’ll also find the main viewing points and visitor centre.
 O’Brien’s Tower provides some mighty panoramas so head up there and drink in everything this gorgeous landscape has to offer!

-The shuttle bus back to Doolin
+The shuttle bus back to Doolin no longer runs

 A longer walk from Doolin to the Cliffs of Moher and on to Hag’s Head